 Unethical animal tourism doesn’t just involve elephants but unfortunately spreads across many other species.
 You should definitely avoid taking selfies with sedated tigers in Thailand or lions in Africa, or watching performing dolphins, or paying attention to snake charmers and dancing monkeys in Morocco and India.

 You got the point, didn’t ya?!
-Don’t be a complice in animal abuse!
+Don’t be an enabler in animal abuse!